openmod/openmod-docs/content/development-guide/commands.md

 ```

 !!!
 Note
     In the following examples no translations are used.
-I
+See [translations](../translations.md) on information on
+    how to integrate translation files.

 After that, add some metadata to describe our command and it's usage:
 ```cs